rossumai/university/docs/learn/export-pipeline/custom-format-templating.md

 ### Custom XML

-Similarly to other formats, custom XML can be defined using the following template:
+Similarly to other formats, custom XML can be defined using the following template (notice the `| upper` [filter](https://jinja.palletsprojects.com/en/stable/templates/#filters)):

 ```json
 {